3.9.2. Rules for adding attributes to vegetation items

 • Lawns — territories with artificial or naturally grown grass that is well maintained:

-• Decorative lawns, including athletic fields and flowerbeds
+• Decorative lawns, including athletic fields and flowerbeds.

-• Roadside lawns that separate sidewalks from roadways, lawns that separate sidewalks from one another, pedestrians paths
+• Roadside lawns that separate sidewalks from roadways, lawns that separate sidewalks from one another, pedestrians paths.

-• Lawns that serve as physical road dividers
+• Lawns that serve as physical road dividers.

-• Garden — territories occupied by industrially planted fruit or decorative trees and shrubs (including vineyards) as well as named territories that are allocated for ongoing plant research and not recreational areas.
+• Garden — territories occupied by industrially planted fruit or decorative trees and shrubs (including vineyards) as well as named territories that are allocated for ongoing plant research and are not recreational areas.

 Note.